aws-samples/open-on-demand-on-aws/README.md

         - Script: s3://$ClusterConfigBucket/configure_pam_slurm_adopt.sh
 ```

-### Integration Parallel Cluster Login Node
+### Integration with Parallel Cluster Login Node

-If [ParallelCluster Login Nodes](https://docs.aws.amazon.com/parallelcluster/latest/ug/login-nodes-v3.html) are being used a configuration script [configure_login_nodes.sh](scripts/configure_login_nodes.sh) can be used to configure the login node and enable it in Open OnDemand.
+If [ParallelCluster Login Nodes](https://docs.aws.amazon.com/parallelcluster/latest/ug/login-nodes-v3.html) are used in the ParallelCluster [configure_login_nodes.sh](scripts/configure_login_nodes.sh) can be used to configure the login node for Open OnDemand.

 **Usage**
 Replace the following values: